isle-project/isle-editor/docusaurus/website/docs/tutorials/course-management.md

 ![Edit Cohort](/img/edit_cohort.png)

-As an additional note, the option to prevent students from enrolling is useful for creating "scratch work" courses that allow you to post lessons and experiment with ISLE without the material available to students.

 ## Announcements

 ISLE also provides the ability to make announcements to students in your class.
 To create a new announcement, click the **Course Data** button in the dashboard bar, then enter a title and message under **New Announcement**.
 When you are ready to post, click **Create**.